 Intended learning outcomes: Describe the selection of the mode of transport.
 Explain the transport chain from supplier to receiver and various kinds of organizing transshipment points.
-Present routing and scheduling and the optimization of loading space.

 Following picking of the goods to be shipped and packing, the next step is planning the transport of the goods to the receiver.
 Transport itself is often outsourced to a third-party logistics provider.
 The specific distribution network structure resulting from storage locations planning determines the distances of the routes and the choice of means of transport.